 Source: My search for that perfect cup of coffee

 Due to extended electrical outages caused by the last two hurricanes, we have discovered a few tips for coping with no electricity.
 The first couple days we made do with instant coffee.
 We have a gas range, so could heat water in a kettle.
-Then I discovered a simple way to use my coffee maker even though there was no electricity.

 Ask a QuestionHere are the questions asked by community members.
 Read on to see the answers provided by the ThriftyFun community or ask a new question.